A coupling-based approach to f-divergences diagnostics for Markov chain Monte Carlo: Acknowledgement

 \section{Acknowledgement}

-We thank Pierre E. Jacob for providing details on the implementation of the P\'olya-Gamma coupled sampler and Yvann Le Fay for saving a factor 2 from being forgotten.
+We thank Pierre E. Jacob for his detailed and useful comments on the article and Yvann Le Fay for saving a factor 2 from being forgotten.
 AC acknowledges the financial support provided by UKRI for grant EP/Y014650/1, as part of the ERC Synergy project OCEAN.
-HD would like to acknowledge support from a Singaporean Ministry of Education Tier 2 grant (MOE-T2EP20123-0010).
+HD acknowledges support from the Singaporean Ministry of Education Tier 2 grant MOE-T2EP20123-0010.